matcool/geode-mods/reference-image/about.md

 This is useful for tracing art, for example.

-### No, this will not generate the image as objects
+### No, this will not generate the image as objects.